 ~ Take cuttings of non-flowering shoots of Fuchsia, Pelargonium and Hydrangea

-~ Pot on the last of this year’s summer bedding as backup plants
+~ Pot on second sowing of summer annuals as backup plants

 ~ Start to sow spring bedding like Wallflowers and Bellis for next year’s spring display end of this month and beginning August

 ~ Sow spring cabbages like ‘April’ or Curley Kales for over wintering